mariebissell/mariebissell.github.io/_pages/about.md

 ======
 I am primarily interested in sociophonetics and laboratory phonology, especially with respect to processes of language variation and change.

-I am currently collaborating with Katie Carmichael (Virginia Tech) on a research project examining the phonetic dynamics of this kind of raising among speakers in Chalmette, Louisiana.
+I am currently collaborating with Katie Carmichael (Virginia Tech) on a research project examining the phonetic dynamics of pre-voiceless /ai/ raising among speakers in Chalmette, Louisiana.
 We use generalized additive models (GAMs) to analyze the phonetic characteristics of raised variants in this dialect.

-I am also currently collaborating with Jeff Mielke (North Carolina State University) and Bridget Smith on an NSF-funded project entitled “Phonological implications of covert articulatory variation” (BCS-1451475).
-We examine covert variation in /l/ productions using ultrasound imaging, including intrusive [l], /l/-vocalization, and liquid-adjacent vowel quality.

-I am also currently collaborating with Walt Wolfram (North Carolina State University) on a research project examining ethnolinguistic patterning of back vowel variation in a tri-ethnic contact scenario in Robeson County, North Carolina.
-We examine acoustic phonetic vocalic changes across three ethnic populations over time to investigate how back vowel fronting interacts with social stratification and ethnolinguistic differentiation.

 I am also currently collaborating with Cynthia Clopper (Ohio State University) and Abby Walker (Virginia Tech) on a research project examining the effects of regional vocalic variation on perceptual encoding processes.

+In the past, I have collaborated with Jeff Mielke (North Carolina State University) and Bridget Smith on an NSF-funded project entitled “Phonological implications of covert articulatory variation” (BCS-1451475).
+We examined covert variation in /l/ productions using ultrasound imaging, including intrusive [l], /l/-vocalization, and liquid-adjacent vowel quality.

+In the past, I have collaborated with Walt Wolfram (North Carolina State University) on a research project examining ethnolinguistic patterning of back vowel variation in a tri-ethnic contact scenario in Robeson County, North Carolina.
+We examined acoustic phonetic vocalic changes across three ethnic populations over time to investigate how back vowel fronting interacts with social stratification and ethnolinguistic differentiation.

 In my spare time
 ======